 - Create a USPS SCAN form

-This one-by-one process works well for operations using USB scales or who need to give extra care to reviewing each order.
+This one-by-one process works well for operations using USB scales or those who need to give extra care to review each order.

 For shippers that prefer the methodical nature of working step-by-step, but wish to speed things up, consider the possibilities of batch shipping.
 Batching allows you to group orders that require the same carrier selections, including carrier, service, packaging, ship date, confirmation options, and insurance preferences.
 Learn more about batch shipping.